Book of Remembrance

 Friends, Fans, Musicians & Colleagues

-269 entries.
+272 entries.

 I was so saddened to hear of Jon's death.
 Although I was aware of him as a member of John...
 Read more

 I was so saddened to hear of Jon's death.
 Although I was aware of him as a member of John Mayall's band, he first came to the forefront of my attention with Colosseum, but the greatest joy he gave me was with UJRE, a collaboration of musicians that in my view has never in this country received the praise and recognition it deserved.
 And thanks to modern technology I have also been able to admire his work before Colosseum with the New Jazz Orchestra and Graham Bond.
-Life can be unfair at times, as he plainly left with so much still to do, but we, as mere listeners, will still be able to remember him every time we play a track on which he plays.
-Life passes but the music lives on.
-To Barbara, Marcus and Anna, and his extended family, my sincere condolences.
-Jon was greatly loved and respected for his contribution to music in his various capacities.
-If there is any sort of afterlife there is one hell of a band there now.

 I was very lucky to meet and spend time with Jon.
 A gifted, intelligent and hardworking musician with a warm...
 Read more

 I was very lucky to meet and spend time with Jon.
 A gifted, intelligent and hardworking musician with a warm heart.
 So sad to hear of his passing.
-Warm condolences to you all in the family, Claire xx

 I have written a tribute to Jon that can be found at drew5571.wordpress.com that tells of my introduction to his...
 Read more

 I have written a tribute to Jon that can be found at drew5571.wordpress.com that tells of my introduction to his music.
 Upon reading about Jon”s illness, I was introduced and reintroduced to the music he played.
 The album he did with Clem Clempson and Mark Clarke is a great introduction to his work.
 My favorite songs are “ The Kettle”, “ Foyers Of Fun”, “ Yeah, Yeah, Yeah” and “ Rivers”.
 I bought “ Colosseum Live” and was reintroduced to “ Lost Angeles”.
 I bought the biography of Jon Hiseman” called “ Playing The Band”.
 I liked his attitude about music and advice about drumming.
 He was a man humble about his achievements but proud of his family.
 May God give you comfort, healing, hope and strength.
 His playing with Colosseum and other bands have given me so much enjoyment.
 I will continue to keep playing his music.
 I will play the bands.
-This is what he would have wanted.
+This is what he would have wanted....
+Collapse

 I am a lucky man.
 First time I saw Jon Hiseman was at a live performance with Barbara Thompson in...
 Read more